ceph/ceph/doc/cephfs/client-config-ref.rst

 ``client_metadata``

-:Description: Comma-delimited strings for client metadata sent to each MDS.
+:Description: Comma-delimited strings for client metadata sent to each MDS, in addition to the automatically generated version, host name, and other metadata.
 :Type: String
-:Default: ``""`` (empty string)
+:Default: ``""`` (no additional metadata)

 ``client_mount_gid``